-Mr Steel stood up and said, "How dare you, members of the opposition, be so condescending and not take this seriously.
-How insulting to the people of Tuggeranong!"
-If he wants to see what condescending is, perhaps he needs to reread his speech, because, after decades of constant crying to have a little bit of support in Tuggeranong, to have the minister stand up and basically say, "We have been doing great things for Tuggeranong," is the greatest insult.
-If he wants to see someone who is condescending and not taking this seriously, then I would suggest that he has a look in the mirror.
+Mr Steel stood up and said, "How dare you, members of the opposition, to be so condescending and not taking this seriously; how insulting to the people of Tuggeranong."
+If he wants to see what condescending is, perhaps he needs to reread his speech, because after decades of constant crying to have a little bit of support in Tuggeranong, to have the minister stand up and basically say, "We have been doing great things for Tuggeranong," is the greatest insult.
+If he wants to see someone who is condescending and not taking this seriously, then I would suggest that he goes and has a look in the mirror.
 But I will give him credit for one thing.
 After Mr Parton pointed out the very silly drinking game that you could all play, when he says the words, "We are getting on with the job," he did have the creativity to change it to, "We are getting on with delivering for Tuggeranong."
 So there is some credit where credit is due.

-Mr Assistant Speaker, you spoke about favourite children and how you need to make sure that you deliver for the child that needs it most.
+You yourself, Mr Assistant Speaker, spoke about the favourite children and how you need to make sure that you deliver for the child that needs it most.
 I might not disagree 100 per cent on that, but how long does this child in need have to cry out for support before a parent will act?
 Is it a year?
 Is it four years?
 Or is it 24 years and counting?
 It is all very good to stand up and say, "Yes, we are calling for things in Tuggeranong because it has more need than the newer parts," but how long have the people of Tuggeranong been calling out for support from this government?

-I am optimistic, because I think it is clear, with two new Labor backbench members, that you are at least trying to raise the topic in this place-because, by golly, after decades of two Labor members who were ministers, they did not get much at all.
-Ms Morris laid out beautifully, time and time again, how many times the ACT Labor government has broken its promises when it comes to delivering for Tuggeranong on the duplication of Athllon Drive.
+I am optimistic, because I think it is clear with two new Labor backbench members, that you are at least trying to raise the topic in this place-because, by golly, after decades of two Labor members who were ministers, they did not get much at all.
+Ms Morris laid out beautifully, time and time again, how many times this ACT Labor government has broken its promises when it comes to delivering for Tuggeranong on the duplication of Athllon Drive.
 I do not think a single person was in any doubt about the timing of all these announcements.
-It happens to coincide with when there is an election coming.
-All the local candidates and members say, "Look at this; this is what we are going to do."
+It happens to coincide with when there is an election coming and all the local candidates and members can get up and say, "Look at this; this is what we are going to do."

-I point out that there is one thing that I disagree with in Mr Parton's contribution.
+I will point out that there is one thing that I disagree with in Mr Parton's contribution.
 He spoke about Tuggeranong and the electorate of Brindabella being the least-favourite child or the most neglected.
-I will have to disagree and say that it must be Oaks Estate, in my electorate.
-As we saw, after decades of neglect and after putting on the record, once again, all of the things that they have supposedly done for Oaks Estate, the proof is of course in the pudding.
+I will have to disagree and say that it must be Oaks Estate, in my own electorate.
+As we saw once again, after decades of neglect, after putting down once again on the record all of the things that they supposedly have done for Oaks Estate, the proof is of course in the pudding.
 Once again, we look at a motion that is brought by the Labor Party to be seen to be doing something.
-So, while there is of course support from the Liberals on this motion, once again the proof is in the pudding, and I have no doubt that Ms Morris and Mr Parton will hold the Labor government to account.
+So, while of course there is support from the Liberals on this motion, once again the proof is in the pudding, and I have no doubt that Ms Morris and Mr Parton will be holding the Labor government to account.